KhushilMistry/prosemirror-react/README.md

 - **BaseExtension**: An abstract class that allows defining the schema, keys, input rules, and plugins for nodes and marks.
 - **plugins**: A function that returns a ProseMirror plugin, using `createReactNodeView` to render the `IframeComponent` as a NodeView.

-We have implemented some basic extensions for reference:
+We have implemented some basic extensions for reference: [Paragraph](https://github.com/KhushilMistry/prosemirror-react/tree/main/src/RichTextEditorPlugins/Paragraph), [Heading](https://github.com/KhushilMistry/prosemirror-react/tree/main/src/RichTextEditorPlugins/Heading), [Iframe](https://github.com/KhushilMistry/prosemirror-react/tree/main/src/RichTextEditorPlugins/Iframe), and [AddMenu](https://github.com/KhushilMistry/prosemirror-react/tree/main/src/RichTextEditorPlugins/AddMenu).

 ## Props and Example